 In 1996, I took further training, this time focussed on a therapeutic approach to movement – Diploma in the Fundamentals of Dance Movement Therapy at Roehampton Institute, London.
 This is where I really learned to improvise freely with the body, and to ‘read’ its messages, in a more subtle, internal way.

 The training proved useful, both in work and life, as I spent ten years caring for my husband, who was terminally ill with cancer, from 1994 – 2004.
 This took its toll, physically, mentally, emotionally.
 I recognised, more deeply than ever, the need to integrate Mind and Body, to work with somatic meaning.
 To be patient.
 To wait.
 To trust.

-Two artistic hubs have provided a generous space for my movement work over recent years.
+Two artistic hubs have provided a generous space for my dance and movement work over recent years.
 Firstly, Seven Arts Centre, Leeds, where I taught creative dance and movement from 2010 – 2011, under the title of ‘Still Moving’, to a large bunch of people over 50 years old.
 (And they certainly were still moving.
 They ran rings round me.)
 And, chiefly, West Yorkshire Playhouse, Leeds, which has been my main teaching ‘home’, 2009 to date.

 It is a continued delight to dance – both for myself, and with others.
 Always, the body is unfolding its secrets, if we just tune in and listen.
 Martha Graham in her autobiography ‘Blood Memory’, says it better than I ever could.